emersunn/archivePhotos/README.md

 ## Why?

 I don't trust the Photos.app built-in export, if you are not careful you could end up with inferior jpegs.
-My method may be faster, but I have not tested it.
+My method may be faster, but I have not tested the speed.
 I have 50GB of photos and it went pretty quick.

 ## Requirements